Why It’s Done

 You may have the following restrictions after the procedure:

-Do not take a bath until the incisions heal.
-Showers are and sponge baths around the incisions are okay 2 days after the procedure
+- Do not take a bath until the incisions heal.
+Showers and sponge baths around the incisions are OK 2 days after the procedure

 How You Will Feel After the Procedure